Announcement

 U.S. states to South America.
 There is a slight chance of oblique TEP

-couple some lucky mid-latitude stations into TEP and oblique-TEP
+propagation may briefly couple some lucky mid-latitude stations into

 40 through 10 meter long path propagation from North America to south

-and southeast east Asia is likely to be mostly normal on Friday, Saturday
+and southeast east Asia is likely to be moderately degraded through

 This forecast derived from today's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX.